DataPlumbers/WebAppBackEnd/README.md

 ### `pip3 install pipenv`

-Change into the directory /python-flask/ run the applicationusing: `gunicorn app:app`
+Change into the directory /python-flask/ and run the application using: `gunicorn app:app`

 Open [http://0.0.0.0:8000/](http://0.0.0.0:8000/) to view it in the browser.